 If a task τ_i runs only on a CPU_k , then the new WCET $C_i(Q_k)$ under regulation with budget Q_k can be computed by invoking Algorithm 2.
-In this case, schedulability can be checked using the traditional partitioned fixed-priority scheduling with preemptions, as long as preemptions are restricted to occur only at the boundaries of regulation periods.
-If preemptions can occur, however, care must be taken in adding the additional overhead in terms of extra memory transactions performed by τ_i due to cache-related preemption delay (CRPD) [41], [42].
+In this case, schedulability can be checked using the traditional partitioned fixedpriority scheduling with preemptions, as long as preemptions are restricted to occur only at the boundaries of regulation periods.
+However, if preemptions can occur, care must be taken in adding the additional overhead in terms of extra memory transactions performed by τ_i due to cache-related preemption delay (CRPD) [42, 43].